grokify/ringcentral-docs-quickstart/docs/call_queue.md

 }
 ```

-## Subscribing for Presence Notification Events
+## Subscribe for Presence Notification Events

 To receive events about presence changes to an extension, you can make a subscription for the following extension presence information using the following event filter.
 To subscribe for multiple extensions, multiple event filters, one or more per extension can be supplied for a single subscription.